Families often have stories that are not shared with younger members, one such story concerned my grandfather.

 PARDONED BY McKINLEY. – Dec 27, 1897

 H.R.
 Norvell, a United States man doing a sentence of one year and six months at the Auburn prison with a fine of $460 for misappropriating postal funds at Buffalo, was discharged from the prison today on a pardon signed by President McKinley.
 Norvell was received here May 17 last and has been employed as a clerk in Clerk Winegar’s office since John Beaugert was released from the prison.
 Eight other US men in various parts of the country were also pardoned along with Norvell.

 Hamilton R. Norvell, a convict in Auburn prison, was made happy Christmas day by a full pardon from President McKinley.
 Norvell was sentenced last May to serve one year and six months for embezzling postal money order funds from the Buffalo Post officer, where he was an accounting clerk.

-In one more twist of irony, on September 6, 1901 the Norvell family journeyed to the Buffalo Pan-American Expostion hoping to thank President McKinley for the actions in pardoning Hamilton.
+There is one more twist, on September 6, 1901 the Norvell family journeyed to the Buffalo Pan-American Expostion hoping to thank President McKinley for the actions in pardoning Hamilton.
 As the Norvells moved through the grounds en-route to where Mckinley was receiving visitors in the Temple of Music, the news swept the exposition that he had been shot.
-President McKinley died two weeks later the victim of an assassins’ bullet.
+President McKinley died two weeks later the victim of an assassin’s bullet.